drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/05.payments/04.create-payment-gateway/01.on-site-gateways/docs.md

 ```

 ### Step 2: Implement the plugin methods
 Now that we have the basic structure in place for our on-site payment gateway plugin, the next step is to implement each of the methods defined by *OnsiteInterface* and the interfaces it extends.
+The other interfaces signal which additional capabilities a payment gateway has.

 #### OnsitePaymentGatewayInterface and SupportsStoredPaymentMethodsInterface
 **OnsitePaymentGatewayInterface** is the base interface for on-site payment gateways.
 It extends the *PaymentGatewayInterface* base interface as well as the *SupportsStoredPaymentMethodsInterface*.
 It defines a single method, *createPayment()*. **SupportsStoredPaymentMethodsInterface** defines the interface for gateways which support storing payment methods.
 It defines *createPaymentMethod()* and *deletePaymentMethod()* methods.